Protibha/TODO-APPLICATION/README.md

 # TODO-APPLICATION
-This project is created using JavaFX and MaterialFX
+This project is about a TODO app in JavaFX and MaterialFX